 - Overabundance of bitter vegetables, herbs (celery, parsley, rosemary, cilantro).

 - Cooking too long with the spices in the mix.
-(You don’t want to cook spices for more than 3 hours—add at the end of your process to prevent this.)
+(You don’t want to cook spices for more than 1 hour—add at the end of your process to prevent this.)

-- Too much citrus for too long (something I really like, but have now learned is best added the last hour of simmering.
-Add a half a lemon for some nice zing during the end of simmering.).
+- Too much citrus for too long.
+Citrus is something I really like, but have now learned is best added the last hour of simmering.
+Add a half a lemon for some nice zing during the end of simmering.

 - Impatience in general.
 You’re not done yet, so don’t give up.
 Once properly reduced, it might sweeten up.

-- Impatience with dried mushrooms (if you used dried mushrooms—a super addition for beef and veal broth—not so great with chicken broth).
+- Impatience with dried mushrooms (if you used dried mushrooms—a super addition for beef and veal broth, but not so great with chicken broth).
 Rehydrate them next time prior to adding to the broth.
 If you did not, you’ll just have to let them have more time.

 Saving the broth—between each of these cures, you must taste.
 If fixed, proceed no further!
 These cures assume you have a pot of about 10 cups of broth.